-- Have a high school diploma or GED.

-- Pass the entrance examination
+- Have a high school diploma, GED., or equivalent - Pass the entrance examination

-- Background Check and Drug Screening where applicable

 Please see Program Handbook for additional program policies.

 To receive a Diploma in Professional Clinical Massage Therapy, students must complete 900 Clock Hours and 25 volunteer/community hours.
 This Diploma program can be completed in 8 months for full-time students and 16 months for part-time students.